Tesla Model 3 Torn Down, Hacked and Set On a Dynamometer, Exposing Unusual Tech Details - Slashdot

 It's a new type of motor, combining extreme efficiency, high torque density, and reliability over that offered by an IPM.
 Getting a PMSRM to work smoothly is an impressive job.

-One thing Musk seems really good at is hiring (Score:4, Interesting)
+One thing Musk seems really good at is hiring (Score:5, Interesting)

 I have to say, that between Tesla and SpaceX Musk seems to truly be amazing for at least one thing - hiring engineering talent.